lehklu/Vallpaper/README.md

 # Vallpaper
-Plasma 5 wallpaper for different desktops
+Plasma5 different wallpaper (slideshow, color) for each desktop